Port Said Martyrs Memorial

 Port Said Martyrs Memorial is a monument in Al-Sharq District, Port Said.
 It was constructed in the form of Pharaonic obelisk covered with grey granite imitating the Egyptian ancestors – the pharaohs – who left obelisks in the sites of their victories over the enemies.
-The memorial was constructed to commemorate the martyrs of Port Said in the battles of the tripartite aggression during the Suez Crisis.
+The memorial was constructed to commemorate the martyrs of Port Said during the battles of the tripartite aggression conducted by Britain, France and Israel as a part of the Suez Crisis in 1956.
 The obelisk was erected on a base above a flame.
 The Museum of Modern Art in Egypt is located under the base of the memorial.